AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 ## 1. Unable to resolve hostname.

-**When you attempt to SSH into your Raspberry Pi, you may see an error stating that SSH "Could not resolve hostname [your_hostname]: Name or Service Unknown".
-The following steps will likely allow you to SSH into your Raspberry Pi device:**
+When you attempt to SSH into your Raspberry Pi, you may see an error stating that SSH

+**"Could not resolve hostname [your_hostname]: Name or Service Unknown"**

+**The following steps should allow you to SSH into your Raspberry Pi device:**

 **1.** First find the IP address of your Raspberry Pi device by first entering the following script into your terminal: